Mike-Veilleux/bus-tracking-exercise/README.md

   ## Roadmap
   There are many upgrades possible for this project.
 Here's a few on my mind:

--Features
+- Features
 	- Select different routes
 	- Show bus stop on route
 - Architecture
 	- Extend class inheritance for bus fleet and routes